AdrianKokot/c-linux-chat/README.md

 #### General requests

-On client request server answers with response of the same `R_Type`.
-Only when the user is not verified, server returns `R_NotVerified` and refuses answering to the client.
+On the client request, the server answers with a response of the same `R_Type`.
+Only when the user is not verified, the server returns `R_NotVerified` and refuse to answer the client.

 <img src="https://mermaid.ink/img/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG5DbGllbnQgLS0-PiBTZXJ2ZXI6IFJlcXVlc3QgUl9UeXBlIFt0eXBlXSBcbk5vdGUgcmlnaHQgb2YgU2VydmVyOiBJZiB1c2VyIGlzIHZlcmlmaWVkXG5TZXJ2ZXIgLS0-PiBDbGllbnQ6IFJlc3BvbnNlIFJfVHlwZSBbcmVxdWVzdC5yZXNwb25zZVR5cGVdXG5Ob3RlIHJpZ2h0IG9mIFNlcnZlcjogSWYgdXNlciBpcyBub3QgdmVyaWZpZWRcblNlcnZlciAtLT4-IENsaWVudDogUmVzcG9uc2UgUl9Ob3RWZXJpZmllZCBbcmVxdWVzdC5yZXNwb25zZVR5cGVdIiwibWVybWFpZCI6IntcbiAgXCJ0aGVtZVwiOiBcImRlZmF1bHRcIlxufSIsInVwZGF0ZUVkaXRvciI6ZmFsc2UsImF1dG9TeW5jIjp0cnVlLCJ1cGRhdGVEaWFncmFtIjpmYWxzZX0" />

 #### Channel & private messages

-Client listens for all type of messages on different process, what makes whole message communication asynchronus.
+The client listens for channel and private messages on a different process.
+That makes whole message communication asynchronous.

-Communication type is incremented by 1 to distinct the communication from general requests and heartbeat.
+Communication type is incremented by 1 to avoid collision with the general and heartbeat requests.

 ##### Channel messages